lzyang257/lzyang257.github.io/about.md

 ![alt text]({{site.baseurl}}/assets/profile.jpg "at the Palazzo Massimo alle Terme"){:.profile}

 I am a Ph.D. student in homotopy theory.
 I also like to think about trace methods in K-theory and Grothendieck-Witt theory.
+I am on the job market Fall 2022.

 My advisor is <a href="https://people.math.harvard.edu/~mjh/">Michael Hopkins</a>.